Soraisham Sandeep Singh: Early career

 Sandeep did his youth football at the academy of Shillong Lajong before being promoted to the senior team in 2014.
 He debuted for the senior team in a 5-2 loss against Pune FC on 30 January 2015, on which he came on as a substitute for Durga Boro in the 79th minute.
 Sandeep missed out on making any further appearances, was not played for the rest of the season, and missed out on making an appearance in the next season.
 He played his first match of the 2016–17 season against Aizawl on 17 January 2017, ending 2-1 to Aizawl.
-He left Shillong for the I-League 2nd Division|I-League 2nd division club Langsning SC for the 2017–18 season before leaving the club for former Indian Super League side ATK for the 2018season19 season, where he didn't feature for the club on that season.
+He left Shillong for the I-League 2nd division club Langsning SC for the 2017–18 season before leaving the club for former Indian Super League side ATK for the 2018season19 season, where he didn't feature for the club on that season.
 Sandeep signed for the I-League club TRAU FC for the 2019-20 season.
 He played his debut match for the club on 11 December 2019 against Mohun Bagan in a 4-0 loss.
 Sandeep played his last game for the club against Indian Arrows on 12 January 2020, in which they won 2-0.